 DeltaNet came to us with an ambition of going international.
 To achieve this would require a significant site overhaul, comprising three independent migrations; throughout this, they also wanted to protect and then improve their existing search profile, so this was the ideal project of our highly experienced technical SEO team.

-In line with this, the next step was to plan the user journeys around the site, accounting for every type of using and creating a clear pathway for them, thus enabling our client to encourage users to their preferred outcome, too.
+The next step was to plan the user journeys around the site, accounting for every type of user and creating a clear pathway for them, enabling our client to encourage users to their preferred outcome.
 With user experience such an important consideration in modern SEO, this approach is another way in which we were preparing the site for future search success.

 This meant specifically reviewing the flow and hierarchy between category pages and course pages, which had previously been quite confusing for the user and which made it more challenging for search engines to crawl.
 For crawlers and humans alike to make better sense of the site structure, a hierarchy needed to be introduced for better internal linking and topicality.
 With hundreds of courses offered, this was no simple task but an essential one if the site was to grow moving forward.

 Moving from HTTP to HTTPS

 Another essential component to search success (and all-round user satisfaction today) is security.
 With their existing site on HTTP, we advised DeltaNet to move to HTTPS.
 This in itself was yet another major change, but again an important one which, with the support of our SEO experts, was implemented seamlessly throughout.